Bioconductor/OrchestratingSingleCellAnalysis/README.md

 Install the **OSCAUtils** package with `R CMD INSTALL package`.

-Run the following code to create a book repository in `"some_dir"`.
+Run the following code to create a book repository in `"OSCA"`.

 ```r
 library(OSCAUtils)